Privacy

 }

-When this API is called, tracking stops immediately, all settings are reset (Session number, Page number…) and all files and directory regarding to Contentsquare are deleted.
+When this API is called, tracking stops immediately, all settings are reset (Session number, Page number, and so on) and all files and directory including personal data collected via the SDK created by Contentsquare are deleted.
 This means that the user ID is deleted.
 The SDK will never track and collect any data from the user’s phone unless the Opt-in API is called again.

 import com.contentsquare.CSQ